nazimboudeffa/prompt-engineering-cookbook/human-chap-code.md

 To write code there are multiple manners :

-* From your expertise
+* From your expertise and long experience
-* From your inspiration but code is code so you'll use your knowledge
+* From your inspiration but code is code so you'll use your knowledge/datas/old code
 * From Googling or tutorial on YT
 * From StackOverflow